alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 1.md

 ![image](https://user-images.githubusercontent.com/83840078/167218473-947a6b0a-0fe0-4961-b942-4dc9b911fd35.png)

-> This will start your virtual device and you should see a message as per the snapshot above indicating that the data submitted got successfully accepted.
+> This will start the simulation for your virtual device and establish a connection with the AWS IoT cloud.You should see a message as per the snapshot above indicating that the data submitted got successfully accepted.

 3. In the [AWS IoT console](https://console.aws.amazon.com/iot), in the navigation pane, choose **Manage**, and then choose **Things**
 4. Click on the thing you created and in the navigation pane, choose **Device Shadows**, and then click on **Classic Shadow**